Gonzaga University offers both undergraduate and graduate programs which enhance our community's intercultural competence and diversity leadership:

 The Leadership, Education, Academic Development, and Success Skills (LEADS) Mentoring Program is designed to help multicultural and first-generation students develop a solid foundation at GU so that they are able to thrive in our community.
 By matching mentees with peer mentors and a faculty/staff mentor, we hope to develop well-rounded individuals and outstanding student leaders.

 BRIDGE is a pre-orientation program implemented by the Unity Multicultural Education Center.
 It is designed to assist students from multicultural and/or first generation backgrounds with a smooth transition to Gonzaga University and the Spokane area.
 It compliments the New Student Orientation by providing incoming students with a lifetime of memories and friendships.

-MBA in American Indian Entrepreneurship (Graduate School of Business)
+Earn an MBA in American Indian Entrepreneurship, offered by the Graduate School of Business

 Social Justice Core Requirement